Porturple/OctoScript/README.md

 # OctoScript
-OctoScript: A programming language so simple, even an octopus could do it!
+OctoScript: A programming language so simple, even an octopus could use it!

 OctoScript is a brand new programming language created by John Spahr and Porter Parent that's so simple, even an octopus could do it!
 Visit the official website here: https://sites.google.com/view/octoscript/home